CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### The Sleeping Giant

 This dilapidated tap house is a grimy and perilous watering hole situated at the end of Tuntin's main street.
-It's a favorite haunt of Redbrand thugs and is managed by a cantankerous female molekin named Grista.
-If the characters decide to visit this establishment, initiate the "Redbrand Ruffians" encounter.
+It's a favorite haunt of Lavender Lancer thugs and is managed by a cantankerous female molekin named Grista.
+If the characters decide to visit this establishment, initiate the "Lavender Lancer Ruffians" encounter.

 ### **The Town Master's Hall**